 You can only claim costs from us that you have incurred in an EU/EEA country or Switzerland or the United Kingdom.
 In all other situations the following applies:

-- Costs incurred by your family members in all other countries you can possibly claim from the health insurance fund in their country of residence or from your travel insurer.
+- Costs incurred by you and/or your family members in all other countries you can possibly claim from the health insurance fund in the country of residence or from your travel insurer.

-- Any costs your family members incur in their country of residence you need to claim from the health insurance fund in that country.
+- Any costs your and/or your family members incur in the country of residence you need to claim from the health insurance fund in that country.

 - Costs incurred while you are on holiday on a cruise ship are private healthcare costs.
 You may be able to claim these from your travel insurer.